 Best practices to develop partnerships

-Is partner marketing starting to sound interesting?
+Is partnership marketing starting to sound interesting?
 Well, here’s how you get started with my top 5 things to consider: